Photography as A Career

 Being able to capture incredibly tiny objects – ranging from small insects to drops of water and even things on a cellular level – is as technically challenging as it is artistically creative.
 It’s frequently referred to as microphotography, though technically this is a misnomer since a microphotograph is the art of shrinking physical photographs down to a microscopic scale.

-Career Path: The only barrier to entry is having the equipment necessary to take photographs on a nano scale.
+Career Path: One significant barrier to entry is having the equipment necessary to take photographs on a nano scale.

 Pros: If photography is all about seeing everyday objects in a different way, then photomicrography is pretty much the epitome of this.